 Upon completion of this module, students are acquainted with the most important concepts, methods, and techniques for a business-oriented management of IT organizations.
 Thus, an overview of contemporary topics and challenges related to the strategic management of information technology (IT) and information systems (IS) in the digital age is provided.

 Furthermore, participants will be able to identify the principal constituents of IT strategies and have a sound understanding ofhow the various domains of IT management contribute to the overall value creation of the business.

-Tutorials will be used to apply the knowledge conveyed in the lecture (e.g., by discussing case studies), to discuss review questions, to clarify students’ questions on course content as well as to discuss suggested readings.
+In the tutorials, students apply the knowledge conveyed in the lecture (e.g., by discussing case studies), discuss review questions, clarify questions on course content, and discuss suggested readings.

 - 60-min written exam

 The exam can be taken in English or German.